polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/download-from-web.md

 Notice, you can only save downloaded files in the "/etc/" and "/modules/" folders.

-Notice, if you need to save a file for download locally, you can save this file into the "/etc/tmp/" folder somewhere, for then to use the "download-file" function to create a "Download" button.
+Notice, if you need to save a file for download locally, you can save this file into the "/etc/tmp/" folder somewhere, for then to use the `download-file` function to create a "Download" button.